RhetTbull/sqlitekvstore/README.md

 # Sqlite Key Value Store

 This is a simple key value store backed by sqlite.
 It is intended for cases where you need to persistently store small amounts of data.
+All code is dependency free and contained in a single file.
+100% test coverage and 100% mypy type checking.

 ## Rationale